bihealth/sodar-core/docs/source/major_changes.rst

 System Prerequisites
 --------------------

-The minimum Django version has been bumped to v4.2.20.
+- The minimum Django version has been bumped to v4.2.20.
+- The minimum social-auth-app-django version has been bumped to v5.4.3.

 v1.1.0 (2025-02-28)